-What is DWD Canada's Advance Care Planning Kit?
+What is an Advance Care Planning Kit?

-Our Advance Care Planning Kit contains information and questions to help you think about your wishes for care and discuss them with your substitute decision-maker.
+The ELPC Advance Care Planning Kit contains information and questions to help you think about your wishes for care and discuss them with your substitute decision-maker.
 It also includes province-specific forms so you can designate your substitute decision-maker and make a record of your wishes.

 Ensuring your substitute decision-maker understands your wishes for care is critical in case an injury or illness robs you of the ability to speak for yourself.
 Filling out the forms in the kit allows you to:

 - Designate a substitute decision-maker to communicate your choices when you cannot;

 - Inform loved ones and healthcare providers of your wishes, so they know they are making the right decisions on your behalf.